-This is the best homemade Frutti Di Mare you’ll ever taste!
+This is the best homemade frutti di mare you’ll ever taste!
 You won’t believe how easy it is to make and how incredibly delicious this classic Italian seafood dish is.

 There are as many different recipes as there are Italian grandmothers for Frutti di Mare.
 And every family has a favorite ingredient that makes it their own special version of this Italian classic.

-What Ingredients do I use to make Frutti di Mare?
+Ingredients to make Frutti di Mare

 Let’s start by gathering the ingredients we need to make a Frutti di Mare.
 In Chef Speak this is called the Mise en Place which translates into Everything in its Place.